nvalentine-puppetlabs/demo-pe3-r10k/README.md

 # Troubleshooting
   * vagrant-hosts sometimes fails to insert the master's hostname into the /etc/hosts files on the agent VMs.
 One work-around is to run 'vagrant provision' a couple of times until the necessary entries have been generated.
-  * For bug reports, the following command will be surpremely useful (to me):
+  * For bug reports, the following command will be surpremely useful (to me).

     $ VAGRANT_LOG=DEBUG vagrant up

 # Implementation details